-The Cincinnati Bengals and Los Angeles Rams will meet for Super Bowl LVI this weekend.
-It’s not altogether surprising that these two teams made it (even if the Bengals win over Patrick Mahomes and the Kansas City Chiefs was a bit of a surprise) considering they both feature star quarterbacks: Matt Stafford for L.A. (having finally been freed this season from the desolate purgatory of Detroit) and Joe Burrow for Cincinnati.
+The Cincinnati Bengals and Los Angeles Rams met for Super Bowl LVI, the most recent Lombardi Trophy battle, at SoFi Stadium in Los Angeles.
+It's not altogether surprising that these two teams made it (even if the Bengals' win over Patrick Mahomes and the Kansas City Chiefs was a bit of a surprise) considering they both feature star quarterbacks: Matt Stafford for L.A. (having finally been freed this season from the desolate purgatory of Detroit) and Joe Burrow for Cincinnati.
 Teams picked both these guys with first-overall picks.
-They have justified it throughout their careers; whoever wins a title will deserve it.
+They have justified their Super Bowl start throughout their careers.

 But sometimes, the winning Super Bowl QB doesn't quite deserve it so much.
 Sometimes, describing them as "average" is being incredibly kind.
 A few of them did have legitimately great games in the big game itself, but their careers were less than inspiring.
 These guys weren't exactly Tom Brady, Joe Montana, Aaron Rodgers, Steve Young, Peyton Manning, Kurt Warner, Troy Aikman or John Elway.
 And that's putting it mildly.
 They weren't even Eli Manning, Joe Theismann or Joe Flacco.

 It's not surprising when a guy like Bart Starr, Bob Griese, Roger Staubach or Ben Roethlisberger wins a Super Bowl.
 But these guys?
 How on Earth did one of them ever win a championship?
 More teams than you might expect have won a title with an albatross calling plays behind center, and none were more so than these ten guys.

 The 10 Worst Quarterbacks To Win A Super Bowl